Residencies and Fellowships

 The Department of Pharmacy Practice offers the following graduate level training experiences.
 Please see the different categories below for more information.
 If you are interested in applying to a residency or fellowship, please contact the preceptor noted.

-The Outcomes Research Fellowship provides a 2-year experience that is peer-reviewed by the American College of Clinical Pharmacy (ACCP).
-Candidates must be eligible for pharmacist licensure in the state of Connecticut and possess a strong interest in learning how to execute outcomes-based research from inception to publication in the peer-reviewed literature.
-Although the core preceptor team has a strong record of cardiovascular-based outcomes research, health topics vary throughout the duration of the fellowship and are not limited to cardiology.
-We currently have two outcomes fellows, one first-year and one second-year fellow.
-The fellowship begins on July 1 of each year.
+Candidates to this two-year fellowship must be eligible for pharmacist licensure in the state of Connecticut and possess a strong interest in learning how to execute outcomes-based research from inception to publication in the peer-reviewed literature.
+Although the core preceptor team has a strong record of cardiovascular-based outcomes research, health topics vary throughout the duration of the fellowship.

-As this fellowship is peer-reviewed by ACCP, the fellow will devote a minimum of 80% effort to scholarly activities.
+The fellow will devote a minimum of 80% effort to scholarly activities.
 During this time, fellows will work directly with the program preceptors to learn how to execute outcomes-based research.
-Methodology for the execution of observational studies and systematic reviews and meta-analysis are central to the fellowship while additional experiences in economic modeling and clinical trials are often an opportunity during the 2-year period.
-Fellows will work with their preceptor through various components of the research studies including protocol development, IRB application, project management, data analysis, scientific writing and presentation of findings at national and international meetings.
-Our goal is that by the end of the 2-year fellowship, the fellow has been exposed to all study designs and study processes covering a variety of health topics so that the learned methodology can be successfully applied to pursue an independent research career.
+Methodology for the execution of observational studies and systematic reviews and meta-analysis are central to the fellowship while additional experiences could be available.
+Fellows will work with their preceptor through various components of the research studies including protocol development, project management, data analysis, scientific writing and presentation of findings at national and international meetings.
+Our goal is that by the end of the 2-year fellowship, the fellow has been immersed in pertinent research that provided skills that can be successfully applied to pursue an independent research career.
 Our fellows most commonly pursue and obtain positions within academia or the pharmaceutical industry.

-Outside of scholarly activities, fellows have the opportunity to participate in teaching and service-related activities associated with the academic role of their fellowship preceptors at the University of Connecticut School of Pharmacy.
-Such activities include, but are not limited to, delivery of didactic lectures, small group/laboratory-based facilitation, and co-precepting experiential education (e.g. internal medicine, cardiology and research rotations).
+Outside of scholarly activities, fellows participate in teaching and service-related activities associated with the academic role of their fellowship preceptors at the University of Connecticut School of Pharmacy.
+Such activities include, but are not limited to, delivery of didactic lectures, small group/laboratory-based facilitation, and co-precepting experiential education.

 Craig I. Coleman, Pharm.D.